gabar92/elte_advanced_deep_learning/lectures/01_Introduction_and_Foundations.md

     π: 00000011 11000000
     †: 00100000 00100000
    😄: 11011000 00111101 11011110 00000100

+    This encoding is still wasteful for Latin alphabets.
+    The encoding is not back-compatible with ASCII coding.

   UTF-8: the encoding is variable-length, as code points are encoded with one, two, three or four 8-bit (1 byte) code units.